 Again, we have to be very careful not to tripwire a loved one’s shame with this.

 When the women in my life talk to me, a top subject is sadness and remorse and frustration about weight, waist size, and diet.
 Many of us are discouraged about our insulin resistance and food cravings, or the physical experience of moving around in our own bodies, or catching sight of those bodies in the mirror without the usual assortment of clothes.
-And we Americans as a culture are terribly harsh about criticizing our own musical or artistic talent, preferring to purchase or download only professional products for our entertainment.
-(Try asking Americans whether they can sing or draw.
+And we Americans as a culture are terribly harsh about criticizing our own musical or artistic talent, preferring to find all our entertainment in purchased or downloaded professional products.
+(Try asking American adults whether they can sing or draw.
 They’ll probably protest like a bottle rocket.)

 But maybe we can listen for and show pleasure at any spontaneous physical activity on their part.
 Maybe he or she has started to practice with a dance video, or started a little garden, or started walking a neighbor’s dog, or fished the guitar out of the closet, or rediscovered the French lessons from college days.
 Physical hands-on tasks and activities can move the brain forward, expanding it outward from whatever hurt and pain has injured its wellbeing.
 Even small tasks can build a foundation for good things.